-We would love to make a list of some of our favorite bowls of carrot soup (Bijoux), or possibly deviled eggs, which are everywhere now.
+We would love to make a list of our favorite deviled eggs, which are everywhere now and a definite taste we want at Easter.
 You will see a new version daily at Parigi on Oak Lawn.
 We also enjoy the deviled eggs at Nick and Sams where there are three versions on the same platter, but particularly enjoy the caviar topped eggs.
-Neighborhood Services also makes a mean egg as well.
+We adore Sissy’s version as well.

 Besides eggs, we also have lovely visions of bunny rabbits and we scoured menus all over Dallas to find some of our favorites.
-Unfortunately menus change often, so fond rabbit dishes that were on our list are no longer available.
-We have enjoyed rabbit at Charlie Palmer, Marquee Grill and Bolsa in the past, but these restaurants shift their menu so often that it is hard to catch the hare.
+Unfortunately, menus change often so fond rabbit dishes come and go off menus.

 Here is a small list of a few featured rabbits in Dallas.
 Notice it is a charcuterie favorite among chefs.

 Find rabbit on the menu at Lucia in the Bishop Arts District.
-Order the Salumi Misti and you will be able to sample David Uygur’s rabbit pate.
+Order the Salumi Misti and you might be able to sample David Uygur’s rabbit pate.